NguyenLuong2612/FastAPI_SSO-Integrate-PrivacyIDEA/README.md

 # Note
 > This is a simple test of FastAPI combined with OAuth2 and integrated with PrivacyIDEA (for 2FA).
 > PrivacyIDEA (PI) has a large number of functions; my project uses only a small part of PI, and its objective is just for testing.
-(PrivacyIDEA + KeyCloak + LDAP/Active Directory/SQL is a popular approach.)
+(PrivacyIDEA + KeyCloak + LDAP/Active Directory is a popular approach.)
 > In database accounts and users were created but can't login immediately cuz PI has a special encryption mechanism to secure user passwords, an extra customized endpoint is needed to insert user information into both the Account and Person tables.
 > PrivacyIDEA web login __[https://10.128.0.23/](https://10.128.0.23/)__ **(user: admin; password: 123)**